Skip to Main Content

 Cons of online-only mortgage applications

 • It might not be that much faster – Many institutions that have a physical retail presence can compete with online-only lenders when it comes to timing.
-For example, Christopher Davis, assistant vice president of field mortgage at Navy Federal Credit Union, points out that the majority of their applicants receive notice they’ve been preapproved within one day – regardless of whether they apply online, over the phone or at a branch.
+For example, Davis points out that most of their applicants receive notice they’ve been preapproved for a mortgage within one day — regardless of whether they apply online, over the phone or at a branch.

-• Potential for hiccups – A digital mortgage is designed to speed up the closing process through automation, but if your situation is outside the norm — maybe you’re self-employed, your credit history has some dings or your debt-to-income (DTI) ratio is high — it could take more time to process your loan application.
+• Potential for hiccups – A digital mortgage is designed to speed up the closing process through automation.
+But if your situation is outside the norm — maybe you’re self-employed, your credit history has some dings or your debt-to-income (DTI) ratio is high — it could take longer to process your loan application.

 • Fees – Despite their lower overhead, online-only lenders may still charge fees that will add to your closing costs.